 Female role models smash stereotypes

-The European Commission estimates that by 2022, there will be a shortage of 500 000 so-called STEM workers, that is people who work in science, technology, engineering and mathematics.
-And that is in the EU alone.
+By 2022, the European Commission estimates a shortage of 500 000 so-called STEM workers, that is people who work in science, technology, engineering and mathematics, in the EU alone.
 Today, fewer than one in three of the STEM workforces is female.

-Furthermore, women tend to do better than men in higher education, but only five percent of women choose to work for telecom companies.
+At the same time, women increasingly have higher education than men, but only five percent of women choose to work for, for example telecommunication companies.

 “I am really into math and science,” said one 16-year-old participant.
 “I want to work in that area.
 I think I can do it.”